DimzsArdiminda/django-Fullstack/README.md

 # Instalation Django

+!Note :
+u can rename "django-Fullstack" with ur project

 The First step is u can make Virtual Environment with copy

 Clone this Repo to ur local